 Man praised for returning more than S$1,000 left at POSB ATM

-SINGAPORE: A man has been praised as "kind and honest" after returning S$1,190 in cash that he found left in a POSB automated teller machine.
+SINGAPORE: A man has been praised as "kind and honest" after returning S$1,190 in cash that he found at a POSB automated teller machine.

 Mr Laudi Heryasin posted an appeal for information on Facebook on Monday (Oct 9) after finding the money in an ATM at Woodlands town centre.

-"The person in front of me was rushing out from POSB ATM at Woodlands Town Centre without taking his money ($1,190)," he wrote.
+"The person in front of me was rushing out from POSB ATM at Woodlands Town Centre without taking his money ($1,190)," the 33-year-old wrote.
 "Unfortunately, the person already gone before I know it.
 I took the initiative to take the money (and luckily got the receipt as well)."

 He posted a photo of the receipt and money, and added that he waited for 10 to 15 minutes for the person who had left the money to return to the ATM, but that he did not show up.